 Things to do in Marina Bay

-If you have to choose an area so that you can see all the wealth of Singapore, I’d tell you to go to Marina Bay; the main center.
-In contrast to the more traditional and oriental neighborhoods, the Marina Bay area shows you all the Singapore’s development.
-Skyscrapers, works of unique architecture and shows of lights that will take away your speech.
+If you have to choose an area so that you can see all the wealth of Singapore, I’d suggest you to go to the main center, Marina Bay.
+In contrast to the more traditional and eastern neighborhoods, the Marina Bay area shows you all of Singapore’s development.
+Skyscrapers, works of unique architecture, and shows of lights will leave you speechless.

-If you travel to Singapore in two days I assure you that in the end, you will pass by this area both days.
+If you travel to Singapore for two days, I assure you that in the end, you will pass by this area on both days.
 In fact, it is a place that catches you.
 Our perfect place to end the day.

 Marina Bay Sand

-To have one of the best views of the city it is essential to go up to the majestic Marina Bay Sands.
-This hotel is made up of 3 towers with a height of 200 m.
-At the roof, the towers are connected by a platform with the shape of a boat.
-Here, you will find one of the most impressive infinity pools in the world.
-If you travel with a low budget you can go up totally free.
-We tell you how in the next section.
+To see one of the best views of the city, it is essential to go up to the majestic Marina Bay Sands.
+This hotel is made up of 3 towers each standing at 200 m tall.
+A boat shaped platform connects the towers at the roof.
+Here, you will also find one of the most impressive infinity pools in the world.
+If you travel with a low budget, you still can go up totally for free.
+We will tell you how in the next section.

 CE LA VI RESTAURANT

-In the tower three of Marina Bay Sand, which is located to the left if you turn your back to the bay, you will find access to a rooftop restaurant called CÉ LA VI.
-Just entering on the right-hand side is the elevator, guarded so that tourists do not get away from paying the 23$ ticket they charge to go up to the Sands Skypark (which, by the way, is one level below CÉ LA VI).
+In tower three of Marina Bay Sand, which is located more to the left if you turn your back to the bay, you will find access to a rooftop restaurant called CÉ LA VI.
+Upon entering, the elevator is on the right-hand side.
+It is guarded so that tourists cannot get away with paying the 23$ ticket that they charge to go up to the Sands Skypark (which, by the way, is one level below CÉ LA VI).

-The trick is to say you have a reservation for dinner.
-I don’t know if it is always like this but with us, they didn’t check if it was true.
-The meal is at least 40$ per person.
-When we went up no waiter checked anything.
+The trick is to say that you have a reservation for dinner.
+I don’t know if it is always like this, but they didn’t check if it was true.
+The meal is at least 40$ per person, and when we went up, no server checked anything.

 I recommend you to arrive before the sunset so you can see the bay during the day, evening and night.
-From there you can also see the impressive pool, separated by a glass that can’t be flanked.
+From here you can also see the impressive pool that is separated by a glass that can’t be flanked.
 We have not found a way to slip into the pool yet.
-So, if anyone knows how to sneak into the pool please let us know.
+So, if anyone knows how to sneak into the pool, please let us know.
 Only people staying at the hotel can enjoy it.
-Although 400$ per person and night is totally unaffordable for backpacker budgets.
+Although at 400$ per person a night is totally unaffordable for those on backpackers’ budget.

 Gardens by the Bay

 The most characteristic of these gardens is the gigantic artificial and ecological trees that create the grove called SuperTree Grove.
-These trees collect the water from the rain that is used for the maintenance of the gardens.
-They also generate energy by photovoltaic panels that is used in lighting them during the show we could enjoy at night, as we will tell you below.
+These trees collect water from the rain which is used for the gardens’ maintenance.
+They also generate energy through photovoltaic panels that is used to light them during the show that we could enjoy at night, as we will tell you below.

 The entrance to the gardens is free.
-However, you have to pay to access to the top of the supertrees and walk the walkway.
-In addition, there are two gigantic glass and steel greenhouses.
-In its interiors recreates Mediterranean climate (Flower Dome) and tropical climate (Cloud Forest).
-To enter them you will also have to buy a payment ticket.
+However, you have to pay to access the top of the super trees and the walkway.
+There are also two gigantic glass and steel greenhouses.
+Inside the green houses are recreation of Mediterranean climate (Flower Dome) and tropical climate (Cloud Forest).
+You will also have to buy a ticket to enter these facilities.

-Within the free zone, there are different gardens: one of the palm trees, the Indian, the Chinese, etc. We did not have time to explore them all, but what we saw seemed an overly cautious place.
-There were lots of Buddhist sculptures and rocks laid out with care.
-I have no doubt that everything was designed with great care.
-I had the feeling that nothing that was there was by chance.
+Within the free zone, there are different gardens: a palm tree garden, an Indian garden, a Chinese garden, etc. We did not have time to explore them all, but what we saw seemed like an overly manicured place.
+There were lots of Buddhist sculptures and rocks laid out.
+While I have no doubt that everything was designed with great care, I had the feeling that nothing was there by chance.
 The most insignificant flower or small stone was there because someone decided it was.
-It is a strange feeling to be surrounded by nature and to feel it so artificial.
-In addition, the imposing shadow of the Marina Bay Sands can be seen at any moment.
+It is a strange feeling to be surrounded by nature and yet for it to feel so artificial at the same time.
+In addition, the imposing shadow of the Marina Bay Sands can be seen at any moment from inside the gardens.

-Returning to the terrace CÉ LA VI, crossing it you will findthe views of the Gardens by the Bay.
-They give a light and sound show in the Supertree Grove area at 7:45 p.m. and 8:45 p.m.
+You will find the views of Gardens by the Bay while crossing the terrace of CÉ LA VI.
+They put on a light and sound show in the Supertree Grove area at 7:45 p.m. and 8:45 p.m.

 We watched the show from the hotel terrace.
 However, I think it would have been more impressive to see it from inside the Gardens.
-Since from that height, we hardly heard the music of the show.
+We hardly heard the music of the show from so high above.

-The same thing happened to us with the show called “Wonder Full” that they give in the bay.
-We saw it from above rather than from the bleachers of the Event Plaza prepared for it, which is right in front of the hotel.
+The same thing happened to us with the show called “Wonder Full” that they gave in the bay.
+We saw it from above rather than from the bleachers of the Event Plaza, which is right in front of the hotel.
 This show is repeated every day at 20:30 and 21:30.
-Besides, Friday and Saturday, there is another one scheduled at 23:00.
+On Fridays and Saturdays, there is another one scheduled at 23:00.

-Once we went down, we went across the bay to see Merlion, the symbol of Singapore.
-From here you have breathtaking views of the bay.
+Once we came down, we went across the bay to see Merlion, the symbol of Singapore.
+From here, you can see breathtaking views of the bay.

-To finish the day we recommend you to cross the right bank of the river until arriving at Clarke Quay.
+To finish the day, we recommend you to cross through the right bank of the river until you reach Clarke Quay.
 It is a congregation of bars and restaurants with outdoor terraces.
 These bars serve food from all over the world.
 Clarke Quay has a lot of life during the evening.
 What we liked most about this area was the flashy lighting and the colorful tents that covered the sidewalks.
 Singapore is not cheap.
 Clarke Quay, although it is a place to eat street food, the price level is comparable to any place in Madrid.
-In our case, we went just to take a look (it’s worth it).
-But we dined in a less touristy area.
-For higher budgets, it is a very good option as there are countless food stalls from all over the world.
+In our case, we went just to take a look (it’s worth it), but we dined in a less touristy area.
+For those with higher budgets, it is a very good option as there are countless food stalls from all over the world.

 Marina Bay and Clarke Quay Map